-Here Dr. Harneet Arora, freelance neurologist and FDA regulations expert, shares her advice on how to submit an application with FDA approval
+Here Dr. Harneet Arora, freelance clinical scientist and FDA regulations expert, shares her advice on how to submit an application with FDA approval

 The commercialisation of a new drug in the United States follows a rigid path.
 Each step along the process, from research and development to labelling and final release on the market, is strictly monitored by the Food and Drug Administration (FDA).
 However, applying for FDA approval for a new drug can be a real minefield.